decidables/decidables/packages/detectable/src/outcomes.md

   <sdt-response interactive trial feedback="accuracy"></sdt-response>
 </sdt-example-human>

 As you have no doubt noticed, if you have given it a try, you receive feedback.
-For the moment, that feedback is either `Correct` or `Error` (or `No Response` if you do not respond in time).
+For the moment, that feedback is either :key[Correct] or :key[Error] (or :key[No Response] if you do not respond in time).

 ## Outcomes